yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 </div>
 </html>

 * ServSoft: the service based on the above agent system is defined as a *product recommendation* system, that the business context is to maximize the probability that the user will purchase the product from the service provider, and the completion is measured by a successful conversion of the purchase.
-The system does not always lead to a completion with the desirable outcome, in this case, it is an `abortion`.
+  Hence, to the user, a *completion* of service is the end-to-end experience that finds him the relevant products and gets him purchase the recommended ones. **NOTE**, the system does not always lead to a completion with the desirable outcome, i.e., *purchase* in this case; it can also be an `abortion` when user eventually does not buy the recommended product.
 But overall, the count of completion shall be within expectation in a well-defined ServSoft system.

 <html lang="en">